Magic Kingdom: Opening and operation

 Magic Kingdom opened as the first part of the Walt Disney World Resort on October 1, 1971, commencing concurrently with Disney's Contemporary Resort and Disney's Polynesian Village Resort.
+Admission prices were $3.50 for adults, $2.50 for juniors under age 18, and $1 for children under twelve.
+Rides were charged for individually, using a graduated price ticketing system; tickets could be purchased individually or in books.

-It opened with twenty-three attractions, three unique to the park and twenty replicas of attractions at Disneyland, split into six themed lands, five copies of those at Disneyland (Main Street, U.S.A., Adventureland, Frontierland, Fantasyland, and Tomorrowland) and Liberty Square, exclusive to the Magic Kingdom, rather than the New Orleans Square at Disneyland.
-The Walt Disney Company promised to increase this number with a combination of replicas and unique attractions.
-While there is no individual dedication to the Magic Kingdom, the dedication by Roy O. Disney for the entire resort was placed within its gates.
+Magic Kingdom opened with twenty-three attractions, three unique to the park and twenty replicas of attractions at Disneyland, split into six themed lands; five copies of those at Disneyland (Main Street, U.S.A., Adventureland, Frontierland, Fantasyland, and Tomorrowland), and Liberty Square, exclusive to Magic Kingdom (rather than the New Orleans Square at Disneyland).
+While there is no individual dedication to Magic Kingdom, the dedication by Roy O. Disney for the entire resort was placed within its gates.

 The only land added to the original roster of lands in the park was Mickey's Toontown Fair.
 The land originally opened in 1988 as Mickey's Birthdayland to celebrate Mickey Mouse's 60th birthday.
-Later the land was renovated as Mickey's Starland and eventually to Mickey's Toontown Fair.
+Later the land was renovated as Mickey's Starland, then Mickey's Toyland, and eventually to Mickey's Toontown Fair in the summer of 1996.
 The land was home to attractions such as Mickey's Country House, Minnie's Country House, The Barnstormer at Goofy's Wiseacre Farm, and Donald's Boat.

-It closed on February 12, 2011, to make way for the expansion of Fantasyland.
+Mickey's Toontown Fair closed on February 11, 2011, as part of a major expansion of Fantasyland (dubbed New Fantasyland).
 The Walt Disney World Railroad station in Mickey's Toontown Fair, which opened with Mickey's Birthdayland in 1988, was closed for the duration of the construction.
-In 2012, the space where Mickey's Toontown Fair sat reopened as a part of Fantasyland, in a sub-section called the Storybook Circus, where an updated Dumbo the Flying Elephant attraction was relocated.
-The Barnstormer was retained and was re-themed to The Great Goofini.
+The space reopened in March 2012 as Storybook Circus, a subsection of Fantasyland, where an updated Dumbo the Flying Elephant attraction was relocated and a rethemed Barnstormer attraction reopened.
+The New Fantasyland project was completed on May 28, 2014, with the opening of the Seven Dwarfs Mine Train attraction.

+Early in 2024, a Disney executive confirmed that the park will expand with the addition of a 12 to 14 acre land located "beyond Big Thunder."
+In August 2024, it was announced that the park will receive two attractions inspired by Pixar's Cars franchise in a redeveloped section of Frontierland, with construction scheduled to start in 2025.
+In addition, it was announced that the park will receive a land themed to Disney Villains.
+On July 6, 2025, the park's Rivers of America section of Frontierland—including Tom Sawyer Island and the Liberty Belle Riverboat—permanently closed to guests to make way for construction.